 Mr. Xie Tao is an Independent Director of the Company and Yuchai.
-He is also an Independent Director of Zhengjiang Wanfeng Auto Wheel Co., Ltd and Gongniu Group Co., Ltd, a listed company in China, as well as a Non-independent Non-executive Director of Shanghai Vico Precision Mold & Plastics Co., Ltd. Mr. Xie has more than 30 years of experience in corporate management and financial advisory, including mergers and acquisitions, corporate finance and transaction services.
+He also serves an Independent Director of Zhejiang Wanfeng Auto Wheel Co., Ltd and a Non-independent Non-executive Director of Shanghai Vico Precision Mold & Plastics Co., Ltd., a publicly listed company in China.
+He retired as an Independent Director of Gongniu Group Co., Ltd, a publicly listed company in China in July 2023.
+Mr. Xie has more than 30 years of experience in corporate management and financial advisory, including mergers and acquisitions, corporate finance and transaction services.
 He has spent the major part of his career with PricewaterhouseCoopers (PwC) for nearly 23 years as a lead partner of the Advisory practice in PwC China and as the Senior Partner of Corporate Finance serving on the Executive Board of the China, Singapore and Hong Kong member firms of PwC.
-Between 2012 and 2014, he was a partner at Ernst & Young, then Deloitte, as a leader of transaction services and corporate finance business.
+From 2012 and 2014, he served a partner at Ernst & Young and later Deloitte, leading transaction services and corporate finance business.
 Mr. Xie holds a Bachelor's degree in Physics from Beijing University in China and was a member of the UK Chartered Association of Certified Accountants.
 Our Board of Directors has determined that Mr. Xie is independent within the meaning of the NYSE's corporate governance standards, on the basis that the Company has no material relationship with him.